Visit BenQ Education Website for Education Solutions

 Team Post Learning Competitions

-One of the things students ask for most is more engaging and interactive assignments both in-class and at home.
+One of the things students ask for most is more engaging and interactive assignments both in-Smart classroom and at home.
 Digital whiteboards are equipped with many functionalities intended to help make things more engaging and one these is the team post application.
 This application was designed with teachers in mind and provides a digitalized platform for learning games previously played on standard whiteboards.
 Basically, this application divides the interactive whiteboard’s screen into sections, which allows students to stand at the board and compete simultaneously to solve problems.
 Imagine turning homework review or comprehension quizzes into a collaborative contest that allows students to compete against one another in a safe learning environment designed to inspire a healthy level of friendly competition.2

 This is a great way to inspire collaborative teamwork as teachers can send individuals or teams to the board to answer questions in high school history class, practice simple arithmetic in elementary school math or show off haiku skills in middle school English.
 Using the board’s built-in stopwatch application, teachers can even time individual rounds.